nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Also, it is not portable to other operating systems and requires Linux kernel 5.1 or newer.

 # Open Questions
-## Urgent
 - How to handle the PR, split up into execution model, implementation of specific sources and the `BufferManager` changes?
 - How to model external systems to test specific sources?

-## Non-Urgent
-- How to deal with source sharing?
-Are there special considerations?
-- How to deal with internal sources?

 # Sources (no pun intended) and Further Reading